Speechless: A Year in My Father’s Business

 After an initial burst of “face time” – a couple of extended meetings – Button rarely saw the PM again, and though he seems to have been eager and hard-working very little of what he wrote was ever used.
 In spite of his hopes, Button never got the chance to find where that island of a man, Kevin Rudd, resides on the map.

-He found out later that Rudd took an instant dislike to one of his early drafts, chucked a wobbly, and that was pretty much it.
+Later, he found out later that took an instant dislike to one of his early drafts, chucked a wobbly, and that was pretty much it.
 The former PM might be a peripheral character in Button’s book, but the portrait he paints of him is the latest in an increasingly large tally that exposes Rudd as a micromanaging control freak with a volcanic temper.

 Though obviously frustrated by his non-relationship with Rudd, Button came to appreciate his fellow public servants.
 He discovered a bureaucracy where smart people work hard and try their best.
 It’s a very rare book on Australian politics that makes life in the public service sound vital and interesting, but Button’s does.
 Working in the Strategy and Delivery Division of PM&C he met men and woman who knew things and wanted to use their knowledge to make a difference – ideas people who sought out problems to solve and tried to explain their solutions in a clear, accessible way.
 He clearly admired them and enjoyed working with them.